+• For overseas, the was renewed.
+"Treated Water portal site in English, Chinese and Korean"

+"Sea Area Monitoring" page in English, Chinese and Korean was published ● Safety review of International Atomic Energy IAgency (IAEA)

+environment and agricultural, forestry and fishery products.
+To minimize adverse impacts on reputation, monitoring will be further enhanced, objectivity and transparency ensured by

-- For overseas, the was renewed.
-"Treated Water portal site in English, Chinese and Korean" - "Sea Area Monitoring" page in English, Chinese and Korean was published Safety review of International Atomic Energy IAgency (IAEA) - "The 1st IAEA Review" explanation booklet was published in English.
-Chinese and Korean - When inaccurate or misleading overseas information was detected. for maximum suppression of reputation, return call or other actions will be taken. - A condition to deliver science-based information to overseas media and embassies in Japan will be created. - · Approach to major media and embassies is being enhanced. - · For accurate media coverage, regular press conferences will continue to be
+• "The 1st IAEA Review" explanation booklet was published in English.
+Chinese and Korean

+• When inaccurate or misleading overseas information was detected. for maximum suppression of reputation, return call or other actions will be taken.

+A condition to deliver science-based information to overseas media and embassies in Japan will be created.

+· Approach to major media and embassies is being enhanced.

+· For accurate media coverage, regular press conferences will continue to be